wilyarti/simple-dns-adblock/README.md

 You will need to install GNUplot and ImageMagick installed to create the graphs.

 ### Web front end
-I have written basic web server front end that interprets any dnsmasq log file (provided the blocklist is named "blocklist.txt".

-To run it you will need Mojolicious, gnuplot and imagemagick installed.
+I have written a simple JavaScript based grapher that uses Perl and Mojolicious as a backend.

+It is currently only for internal use at it analyses the whole log file ever 3rd time a GET request is issued.

+The future plan is to have a dedicated server that get's queries about certain statistics and analyses the log file as it runs.

 To run the program:
 ```
 1.) create /home/nobody and /home/nobody/public
-2.) place servestats.pl in /home/nobody
+2.) place graphstats.pl in /home/nobody
 3.) change ownership to "nobody:nobody"
 > chown -R nobody:nobody /home/nobody
 4.) run the server
-> su -m nobody -c 'hypnotoad servestats.pl'
+> su -m nobody -c 'hypnotoad graphstats.pl'
 5.) type in the following url:
 > 127.0.0.1:8080/03:28
 ```

 The url can be changed to your hosts IPV4 public address, the 03:28 refers to the month and day.
 Change it accordingly to which date you want polled.

-To prevent overload only one result per hour will be polled.

-There is no limit to the size of log file being polled as the alogorith is quite efficient - however it is quite slow as it generates all files server side.
-The first generation may take a few seconds.